By Jason Liegl, Elite Sports Club-Mequon Personal Trainer

 So, save the gym for your more guided workouts, either with a trainer or in a group exercise class.
 With just a little creativity, you can get a great workout in while enjoying the great summer weather we wait for all winter!
 (And make sure you are staying properly hydrated in the heat & sun!)

 We understand the value of outdoor workouts at Elite Sports Clubs!
 That’s why we offer many of our small group training programs outdoors too!
-Check out Outdoor Boot Camp at our Mequon location, or Weekend Warrior Boot Camp out of our North Shore location.
+Check out Outdoor Boot Camp at our Mequon location, or Train Like a Trainer out of our North Shore location.
 We also have great set-ups for outdoor yoga utilizing our pool & backyard decks, plus TRX, boot camp, functional, and obstacle course training using our outdoor green space at all of our clubs and specially built structures at our Mequon & West Brookfield clubs.

 What is your favorite outdoor workout?
 How do you utilize park structures for bodyweight exercises?
 Tell us in the comments!